dotnet/runtime/src/setup/src/test/scripts/linux-test/README.md

 This verification test depends on docker images and the test result can be a false negative if the image doesn't carry some system packages required to have a proper runtime package installation.

-The scrip allows automated test only for the following distro & version:
+The script allows automated test only for the following distro & version:

 | Distro | Version |
 |--------|---------|